Malligyong-1: Status

-North Korean state media reported that from 25–28 November 2023, Kim Jong Un received images captured by Malligyong-1, including images of the White House, The Pentagon, United States's army base in South Korea and Guam, as well as the images of five United States and British aircraft carriers docked near Naval Station Norfolk and Newport News Shipbuilding.
+North Korean state media reported that between 25 and 28 November 2023, Malligyong-1 captured a large number of photographs, including an image of the anchoring at a military port in Busan, South Korea, as well as images of the White House, The Pentagon, United States army bases in South Korea and Guam and photos showing five United States and British aircraft carriers docked near Naval Station Norfolk and Newport News Shipbuilding.

+On 2 December 2023, the reconnaissance satellite operation office of General Satellite Control Center, which is responsible for activities of Malligyong-1, became operational.

 On 27 February 2024, South Korean Defense Minister, Shin Won-sik stated that there were no signs of Malligyong-1 being operational.
 He also noted the possibility of a satellite launch by North Korea in March 2024.

 According to Dutch astronomer Marco Langbroek, between 19 and 24 February 2024, Malligyong-1 had made orbital raising maneuvers to prolong time in orbit and to circularize its orbit, this has demonstrated that the satellite has on-board propulsion and is communicating with ground communication stations in North Korea.
 Commands for orbit raising maneuvers were transmitted from North Korea.
 Further orbital raising maneuvers were made from 3–7 June 2024, 6–10 September 2024 and 16–18 January 2025.

 Fourth attempt

+On 27 May 2024, it was announced that North Korea had told Japan about a satellite launch, planned to take place within a launch window from 27 May to 4 June.

 A fourth launch attempt of a new satellite, called Malligyong-1-1, took place on 27 May 2024, onboard an unnamed new launch vehicle using liquid-oxygen and petroleum propellants.
 The launch resulted again in a failure with the loss of the satellite.
 This designation may indicate an improved version of the original Malligyong-1 satellite.